Williloo/sus1531/README.md

 ### 💻 8.2.
 Pre-submission Preview

-In the days preceding iterations 1, 2, and 3's due date, we will be running your code against the actual automarkers (the same ones that determine your final mark) and publishing the results of every group on the [marking runs page](https://cgi.cse.unsw.edu.au/~cs1531/NOW/content/project/runs).
+In the days preceding iterations 1, 2, and 3's due date, we will be running your code against the actual automarkers (the same ones that determine your final mark) and publishing the results of every group on [Gitrun](https://cgi.cse.unsw.edu.au/~cs1531/NOW/content/project/runs).
 You will get to see the current mark (within a range) of your submission.
 You will not receive any elaboration on how that mark was determined - if your mark isn't what you expect, work with your group and/or tutor to debug your code and write more tests.

-You must have the code you wish to be tested in your `master` branch by **10pm** the night before preview runs.
+You should have the code you wish to be tested in your `master` branch by **10pm** the night before preview runs.

-The preview will be updated on Monday, Wednesday, and Friday morning during the week that the iteration is due.
+3x previews are released for iteration 1, 2 and 3.
+Each preview release will occur at 12pm every second day during the week leading up to the iteration due date.
+Iteration 1 and 2 previews will occur on Thursday, Saturday and Monday.
+Iteration 3 previews will occur on Saturday, Monday and Wednesday.

 This preview run gives you a chance to sanity check your automark (without knowing the details of what you did right and wrong), and is just a bit of fun.